vtexan/whiskey/bars.md

 # Las Vegas, NV

 The Whiskey Attic
 This one is a little trickier.
 To visit this place you need to get a group and set up an appointment.
 Visiting includes a great tasting based on your flavor preferences.
 It's about $100/person and worth it for a great tasting experience.
-I attend this at EMC World 2016 - it was awesome, hight recommended with a group of like minded individuals !

 Rose.
 Rabbit.
 Lie - Cosmopolitan
 Great atmosphere.
 Live music.
 Great bartenders.